cs4583Fall2020/hw2-java-mithunpaul08/README.md

 Your instructor will grade the code off this pull request.
 Pull requests submitted after the deadline won’t be considered.
-You don't have to submit the code in D2l.
-Note that you still have to submit the answers to qns 1 to 4 in D2l.
+If you have raised a pull request, then you don't have to submit the code in D2l.
+However do note that you still have to submit the answers to the other written questions in D2l.
+If there are anything in particular you want us to keep in mind while grading (written or programming part) create a readme.txt and include it in your zip file uploaded to D2l.
 # Grading